Mostafa-Usama/Smart-Classroom/README.md

     automatic operation.
 The system will automatically turn on and off at the scheduled start and end times of lectures each week, without human intervention.

-  - Organization of project
+  - Features of the project

-    - Study schedule based on it, the system will operate automatically at the start of each lecture and stop at its end, achieving the desired goal of the system, which is to conserve energy.
+    - Create a study schedule that will make the system operate automatically at the start of each lecture and stop at its end, achieving the desired goal of the system, which is to conserve energy.
     - Count the number of people in a specific section of the classroom.
     - Control the lighting in a specific space based on the number of people in that space and turn it off when not in use.